quantitativeimaging/ELM/README.md

 This software package is a more developed and comprehensive version of the method used in the Manetsberger paper.
 The instructions and technical detail in this document accompany the paper:

-[James D. Manton, Yao Xiao, Robert D. Turner, Simon J. Foster, Graham Christie, Eric J. Rees. _ELM: super-resolution analysis of wide-field images of fluorescent shell structures_.]
+[James D. Manton, Robert D. Turner, Yao Xiao, Graham Christie, Eric J. Rees. _ELM: super-resolution analysis of wide-field images of fluorescent shell structures_.]

 Please cite these papers if you use this software for a publication.